share

 Various species of marine mammals can be seen in the Azores throughout the year.

-These animals can be seen in many places around the Azores but the waters around the islands of Pico and São Jorge are some of my favourite spots.
-It’s simply an amazing experience to be out in the middle of the Atlantic Ocean and to see a massive whale swim by gracefully against the backdrop of the magnificent conical peak of Pico or the awe-inspiring cliffs of São Jorge.
+These animals can be seen across the Azores but the waters around the islands of Pico and São Jorge are some of my favourite spots.
+It’s an amazing experience to see a massive whale swim by gracefully against the backdrop of the magnificent conical peak of Pico or the cliffs of São Jorge.
 Blue whales, humpback whales, orca’s, false orca’s, pigmy sperm whales and Northern bottlenose whales can sometimes be spotted passing through the channel that separates these islands.
 Join a Pico whale-watching tour with a marine biologist.

 Best time to see whales in the Azores

-The whale-watching season in the Azores lasts from April to October, though sperm whales can typically be spotted all year round.
+The whale-watching season in the Azores lasts from April to October.
 Different whale species can be spotted in the Azores depending on the time of year.
+Sperm whales can typically be spotted all year round.
 The larger whales such as blue whales can be seen in April-May whilst humpbacks are easier to spot in October.

 Check out this 7-day ‘Highlights of the Azores‘ tour